VERONICA'S DOG TRAINING

 The Dog Who Started It All

 I'm Veronica.
 Some years ago, I got a crazy coonhound puppy I named Lewey off Craigslist.
 The first thing out of the vet's mouth at our first visit was, "you can NEVER let this dog off leash".
-After the initial heartbreak of being told the creature I got to accompany me on my adventures in life would always be confined to a leash, I decided that I didn't accept this assessment.
-I did my research, and dispensed with many styles of training that I thought would limit our potential as a team.
+After the initial heartbreak of being told the dog I got to accompany me on my adventures in life would always be confined to a leash, I decided that I didn't accept this assessment.
 I looked for a training philosophy that would let me have my cake and eat it too.
-I understood that a dog's natural instincts were both enduring and vital, and though the dog in front of me was hard-wired to run miles away into the woods following his nose, I began to get a sense of how to harness my dog's natural inclinations instead of fighting them.
-After some trial and error and blundering about, Lewey and I found harmony in our life together.
-The majority of his life is spent off-leash.
-I got on my first mountain bike to keep up with him, and for that I'll always be indebted to him.
-We've traveled all over the country to hike, mountain bike, and backpack.
-We're working on completing the 48 4000 footers in New Hampshire.
-Together we've done nose work, AKC Rally, bird hunting, barn hunt, Canine Good Citizen, bikejoring, canicross, and many, many trail miles.
+I understood that a dog's natural instincts were both enduring and vital, and though the dog in front of me was hard-wired to run miles away into the woods following his nose, I learned how to harness his instincts instead of fight them.